-Beer Tasting starting at 19:00 and live music with the Irish acoustic folk rock duo from Belfast «Scorpion Jack» starting at 19:30
+Beer Tasting starting at 19:00 and live music with «The Mr. Rolf Band» starting at 19:30

 Eye contact is the first thing that people look for when they meet.
 Good eye contact will give them a feeling of comfort and genuine warmth in your company and shows interest in what people have to say.
 They each give valuable clues to others, as to whether the words we say are consistent with what we are really feeling.
 The effective use of body language plays a key role for successful small talk.

 Getting your posture right will make you feel more confident.

 When you want to feel confident and self-assured, keep your head level both horizontally and vertically.
 In the listening mode, tilt your head just a little to one side or the other.

 Your arms give clues to how open and receptive you are to everyone you meet and interact with.
 Keep your arms out to the side of your body or behind your back.
 This shows you are not scared to take on whatever comes your way.